surya7765/library-django/README.md

 To get access of the admin panel run `py manage.py createsuperuser` command and now give enter a username as well as email*(required).

-Now run `py manage.py runserver` command inside folder.
-I believe now you can see the page in your default browsers.
+Now run `py manage.py runserver` command inside root folder.
+Now, I believe you can see the page in your default browsers.